 Google has a plethora of tools for Geography teachers.
 I have linked two popular tools below for you to explore.

-- Google Maps – students can view local, national and global maps as well as use the street view or satellite views over certain areas.
+- Google Maps – students can view local, national, and global maps as well as use street view or satellite views over certain areas.